Harrison Houde: Acting

 He landed his first role in Diary of a Wimpy Kid in 2010.

 He was nominated and won a Joey Award for his work in Some Assembly Required on November 16, 2014, in the category "Best Young Actor age 10-19 or younger in a TV Series Comedy/Action Leading Role."
 In 2015, Harrison was named one of Hollywood Reporter's young up-and-coming rising stars to watch from Canada.
 The TV Show Finding Stuff Out, which Houde hosted, secured the Canadian Screen Award in 2016 for Best Children's or Youth Non-Fiction Program or Series.

 Television

 In early 2010, Houde began hosting the first three seasons of a television show called Finding Stuff Out, produced by Apartment 11 Productions.

 On January 6, 2014, he joined the cast of the Canadian sitcom Some Assembly Required, which premiered on YTV and is on Netflix worldwide.

 In 2017, Houde appeared in an episode of Rogue.

 In 2021, Houde produced and directed a new show called Stories of Kindness, which was an interview series from “Canada’s ‘kindness champions’”.
 According to Houde, “the show focuses on spreading kindness, connection and storytelling through children”, and is hosted by Travis Price.

-Directing & Producing
+Filmmaking

-Houde's first short film 'I Dare You' made its debut at the 2016 festival de Canne with Telefilm Canada's Not Short on Talent program.
+Houde's first short film I Dare You made its debut at the 2016 Cannes Film Festival in Telefilm Canada's Not Short on Talent program.

-With several award winning festival short films, Harrison has directed his first feature length film and joined the Directors Guild of Canada for a movie he co-wrote and produced with Quebec based Vital Productions who will also handle Canadian distribution, as well as producing with his own production company Vesperia Films, Tight Lettuce release date is unknown as the film is currently in post-production as of 2025.
+Tight Lettuce, his feature directorial debut, entered production in 2024, and is slated to premiere at the 30th Fantasia International Film Festival.